WARM-UP EXERCISES

 Be open and receptive.
 You will automatically notice things when they start moving, and the quicker and more sudden the movements are, the more you'll notice them.

-Soon you'll get the feeling of being now, and intimately and directly connected with what you are sensing.
+Soon you'll get the feeling of being now, and intimately and directly connected with all that you are sensing.

 Ideal Situations